 - Exceeds ECE 22.05

-Oneal have over 49 years of racing experience, which puts them firmly into contention.
+O’Neal has over 49 years of racing experience, which puts them firmly into contention.
 The Hexx 5 helmet is an example of their value for money range of products.
-Constructed from a light polycarbonate material and with all of the basic features you would want to see on a dirt bike helmet, it is definitely one for your short list.
+Constructed from a light polycarbonate material and with all of the basic features you would want to see on a dirt bike helmet, it is one for your shortlist.

-The venting system is good.
+The venting system is excellent.
 There are enough vents front and back, to create a good airflow through this helmet.
-The shell is lined with Oneals patented Coolmax liner which is designed to draw moisture away from your face and head on warm days.
+The shell liner is Oneals patented Coolmax liner which is designed to draw moisture away from your face and head on warm days.
 The inner liner of the Hexx 5 is very well padded, making for a firm and extremely comfortable fit.

-The helmet features a number of replacement parts, making long term use and servicing an easy job.
+The helmet features several replacement parts, making long term use and servicing an easy job.